Shine (Pentagon song): Music videos

 The music video for "Shine" was uploaded to 1theK and Pentagon's official YouTube channel on April 2, 2018, in conjunction with the release of the single.
 The song eventually becoming a sleeper hit by word of mouth from listeners due to its unique melody and powerful choreography.
 After seven months and nine days later, on November 11 "Shine" music video surpassed 100 million combined views.
 On July 1, 2020, the music video reached 200 million views on the 1theK's channel.

 The music video for the Japanese version of the song was uploaded to Cube Entertainment Japan's YouTube channel on August 29, 2018.
 The music video was re-uploaded on 1theK's official YouTube channel on December 5, 2018.

 Live performances

 Pentagon promoted "Shine" by performing on several music programs in South Korea including Inkigayo, M Countdown, Music Bank, Show Champion, Show!
 Music Core and Simply K-Pop.

 Commercial performance

-Since its release, the lowest it placed on Melon's daily chart was in the 500s, but it slowly rose to number 186 on April 29.
-A month after its release, on May 1, the track rose to number 95 at Melon's real-time chart.
-The single peaked at number 16.
-"Shine" debuted at number 85 on Gaon Digital Chart and peaked at number 27.
+A month after its release, "Shine" debuted at number 85 on the Gaon Digital Chart.
 Subsequently, the company announced that the promotion period was extended by two weeks.
-They made their debut on Top 10 Billboard's World Digital Song Sales chart.
+The song peaked at number 27 two weeks later.
+Pentagon made their debut on Top 10 Billboard's World Digital Song Sales chart.